 Set-ups are done by using the instrument model to position the spectrum with an absolute accuracy to better than 30 pixels and a reproducibility ≈ 3 pixels.
-Reproducibility to a fraction of a pixel is expected once the use of the metrology fibers is implemented during mid-2010.
-We note that these fibres will only be used in the standard and not free settings.
+Reproducibility to a fraction of a pixel is expected once the use of the metrology fibers is implemented sometime in 2011.
+We note that at least initially these fibres will only be used in the standard and not free settings.